GrossDesignCo/concordance-app-poc/src/data/translation-principles.md

 In these cases, a simple transliteration of the original Hebrew seems the most appropriate, with an accompanying lexicon entry explaining the history.

+1. Preserve the Hebrew definite article (ה / ha-) in `englishLiteral`.

+The Hebrew definite article is a prefix that makes nouns definite.
+In `englishLiteral`, always include "the-" when the Hebrew has the definite article prefix:

+   - Hebrew: `הָאָרֶץ` (haAretz) with definite article → `englishLiteral: 'the-land'`
+   - Hebrew: `הַשָּׁמַיִם` (haShamayim) with definite article → `englishLiteral: 'the-skies'`
+   - Hebrew: `אֱלֹהִים` (Elohim) without definite article → `englishLiteral: 'Gods'`
+   - Hebrew: `הָאֱלֹהִים` (haElohim) with definite article → `englishLiteral: 'the-Gods'`

+   Examples from Genesis:
+   - Genesis 1:1: `englishLiteral: 'In-heading, created Gods ↳ the-skies and-↳ the-land'`
+   - Genesis 1:18: `englishLiteral: 'And-to-rule in-day, and-in-night, and-to-separate between the-light, and-between the-darkness'`
+   - Genesis 6:4: `englishLiteral: 'The-Fallen (Nephilim) were in-land in-days the-those'`

+   This preserves the grammatical precision of the Hebrew text where the presence or absence of the definite article carries semantic weight.

 ## English-Natural Translation Principles

 1. Maintain readability while preserving meaning.